Solvers in Python

 Cone Programming and Semi-Definite Programming (SDP)¶

-interface to the (commercial) MOSEK optimization library for large-scale LP, QP, and MIP problems, with emphasis on (nonlinear) conic, semidefinite, and convex tasks; academic licenses are available.
+Library MOSEK contains a Python interface to the commercial MOSEK optimization library for large-scale LP, QP, and MIP problems, with strong support for (nonlinear) conic, semidefinite, and other convex tasks; academic licenses are available.

-is a collection of Python tools for the modeling and solution of Mixed-Integer Linear programs (MIPs).
-It provides access to advanced solver features like cut generation, lazy constraints, MIP starts and solution pools.
+- Python-MIP: A Python package for modeling and solving Mixed-Integer Linear Programs (MIPs).
+It provides a unified interface to the CBC (default), HiGHS, and Gurobi solvers.
+It supports advanced features like cut generation, lazy constraints, MIP starts, and solution pools.

 Least squares